Patrick Abbatiello: Portland Student Becomes America’s First ‘Genderless’ Person

 Patrick Abbatiello is the first person in America to officially be designated as “genderless.”
 The Portland Community College student legally changed his name to “Patch.”
-Multnomah County, Oregon, Amy Holmes Hehn, granted the student’s petition to also allow a gender change from male to “agender.”
+In Multnomah County, Oregon, Amy Holmes Hehn granted the student’s petition to also allow a gender change from male to “agender.”

 Patch now is officially and legally agender — meaning in the eyes of the law, the Portland student is no longer either a man or woman and has no gender identity at all.